 You would prefer to work in close collaboration with a team of doctoral candidates and within the framework of a doctoral degree program?
 In that case, a structured doctorate may be the right choice for you.

 Unlike an individual doctorate, being integrated into a structured doctoral degree program provides you with

-- a more rigorously structured framework and - a mostly interdisciplinary research focus, - financial security in the form of scholarships or staff contracts, - a network of other doctoral candidates and more intensive supervision, often even by a whole team of supervisors, and - in many cases, also with a wide-ranging cross-disciplinary qualification program.
+- a more rigorously structured framework and - · a mostly interdisciplinary research focus, - financial security in the form of scholarships or staff contracts, - a network of other doctoral candidates as well as more intensive supervision, often even by a whole team of supervisors and

+• in many cases also with a wide-ranging professional and interdisciplinary qualification program.

-This comprehensive package comes at a "price": The number of places in structured doctoral degree programs at German universities is still very limited.
-Structured doctoral degree programs usually have fixed application deadlines and competitive selection procedures.
-Also, the thematic framework is often already circumscribed to such an extent that it does not necessarily fit with your own research interest in terms of discipline and subject.
+This "all-round package" comes with a "price": The number of places in structured doctoral programs at German universities is still very limited.
+Accordingly, these programs are usually characterized by fixed application deadlines and competitive selection procedures.
+In addition, the thematically specified framework is often already circumscribed to such an extent that it does not necessarily fit with your own research interest in terms of discipline and subject.